Share:

 1-hour NO2, 24-hour PM10, 24-hour PM2.5, and 1-hour SO2 National Ambient Air Quality Standards (NAAQS) have special processing requirements and specific keywords need to be used in AERMOD to generate the correct concentrations.
 Please refer to the AERMOD User’s GuideLink to external website. for the correct keywords to use in AERMOD.

-When using AERMOD to determine cancer risks or chronic health indexes, it is appropriate to estimate the maximum annual concentration for the entire 5-years of meteorological data provided.
+When using AERMOD to determine concentrations to calculate cancer risks or chronic health indexes, it is appropriate to estimate the maximum annual concentration for the entire 5-years of meteorological data provided.
 Please use the averaging time keyword PERIOD for calculating long-term health risks.

 [Return to Top]